Apartment building explosion in Sweden injures up to 20

-HELSINKI (AP) — A powerful explosion in an apartment building in the Swedish city of Goteborg injured up to 20 people Tuesday, three of them seriously, and forced the evacuation of hundreds more, police and rescue workers said.
+HELSINKI (AP) — A powerful explosion in an apartment building in Sweden that police suspect was caused by an explosive device of some kind injured up to 20 people and forced the evacuation of hundreds more early Tuesday in Goteborg, the country’s second-largest city.

-Police spokesman Stefan Gustafsson told The Associated Press that eight people were taken to the hospital and the cause of the explosion was not yet known.
+Sahlgrenska University Hospital spokeswoman Ingrid Frederiksson said 16 people were taken to Goteborg’s main hospital.
+Four people — three older women and a man in his 50s — were being treated for serious injuries, she said.

+Police spokesman Thomas Fuxborg the cause of the explosion was not yet known, but he told Swedish broadcaster TV4 that investigators think foul play might have been involved.
+They are looking into whether any tenants might have been targeted, he said.

 The explosion took place just before 5 a.m. in the Annedal district in central Goteborg, Sweden’s second-largest city.
 Fires spread to several apartments, and crews from the local fire department were still working to extinguish the flames as of 9 a.m.